AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ![Search using files and folders](assets/files-folders.png)

-To achieve the scenario:
+To achieve this scenario:

 1. Specify classic car as the search keyword and click Search.
 2. Click Filters and define the folder path for the Automobiles folder.
 For example, `/content/dam/automobile`
 3. Select Files from the drop-down list.

-* [Watch a video to perform search in AEM Assets using Files and Folders] ()
+[Watch a video to perform search in AEM Assets using Files and Folders] ()

 ## Operators {#operators}